-About Put-in-Bay Ohio
+About Put-in-Bay, Ohio

-Plan your perfect Put-in-Bay Ohio Island getaway today!
+Plan your perfect Put-in-Bay, Ohio Island getaway today!

-The official population of Put-in-Bay Ohio was 128 as of the 2010 census although the summer population is well into the thousands.
+The official population of Put-in-Bay was 128 as of the 2010 census although the summer population is well into the thousands.
 Put-in-Bay played a significant role in the War of 1812 as the location of the squadron of U.S. naval commander Oliver Hazard Perry, who sailed from the port on September 10, 1813, to engage a British naval squadron just north of the island in the famous Battle of Lake Erie.
-For more detailed information about island history visit Put-in-Bay History click here.
+For those that are interested in more detailed information about Put-in-Bay History click here.

-A vacation packed full of Island adventure
+An Island vacation packed full of adventure

-More about Put-in-Bay Ohio, a step back in time, a vision for the future.
+More about Put-in-Bay, Ohio, a step back in time, a vision for the future.

-Families and visitors will also have the opportunity to enjoy a multitude of other attractions including Heineman’s winery, The Butterfly House, putt-putt golf, historical homes & tours, the Chocolate Museum, wildlife museum, an antique carousel, a nine hole par-3 golf course, multiple jet-ski rentals, boat rentals, parasailing, kayaking, and the islands premiere resort, the Put-in-Bay Resort & Convention Center.
-Rarely will you find a vacation destination with so many attractions and experiences all within a 5-minute golf cart ride from each venue, Truely an opportunity to enjoy a vacation destination with something for everyone of all ages!
+Families and visitors will also have the opportunity to enjoy a multitude of other attractions including Heineman’s winery, The Butterfly House, putt-putt golf, historical homes & tours, the Chocolate Museum, wildlife museum, an antique carousel, a nine-hole par-3 golf course, multiple jet-ski rentals, boat rentals, parasailing, kayaking, and the island’s premier resort, the Put-in-Bay Resort & Convention Center.
+Rarely will you find a vacation destination with so many attractions and experiences all within a 5-minute golf cart ride from each venue, Truly an opportunity to enjoy a vacation destination with something for everyone of all ages!

-And speaking of a step back in time, Put-in-Bay Ohio is the small town we grew up in, no stop lights, a relaxed pace, ice cream shops, candy bars & merry-go-rounds are just part of the experience families will enjoy.
+And speaking of a step back in time, Put-in-Bay is the small town we grew up in, no stoplights, a relaxed pace, ice cream shops, candy bars & merry-go-rounds are just part of the experience families will enjoy.
 You can picnic at the park, kayak the bay or just stargaze on a summer night away from the bright lights of the city.
 A place where the local shopkeeper actually has the time to share and interact with their customers and you can be as mild or wild as your heart desires.